BitMind-AI/subnet-io-registry/docs/README.md

    ./run.sh
    ```

    This script contains the `docker run` command to serve the generated `openapi.json` file.
-Note: If the output of `openapi.json` is not at the expected location (`../`), the current setup may not work.

 ### Option 2: Using the Raw `docker run` Command